Josh Scalisi

 Text editor

-Not only is Emacs my favorite text editor; it's my all-time favorite app.
-I use Emacs for note-taking, spreadsheets, calculations, to-do lists, calendar, email, batch renaming, version control, static site generation, programming, and more.
+The text editor I use is Emacs.
+It's my all-time favorite app.
+I use Emacs for note-taking, spreadsheets, calculations, to-do lists, calendar, email, batch renaming, version control, static site generation, programming, and, most importantly, tweaking my Emacs config.

 Some people assume the only reason Emacs users choose Emacs for non-programming activitites is because we already use it for programming.
 But as I mention in the next section, I started using Emacs for note-taking, not programming.